I wanted to

 apostate.

-another, for the same holy spirit teaches them, not only concerning the purpose of
+spirit also teaches the purpose of

 John assures such ones: "And you have an anointing from the holy one; all of you